ACloudGuru/serverless-plugin-sumologic/README.md

     endpointUrl: sumologic-http-endpoint
     includeLogGroupInfo: true
 ```
-2. Run `yarn sls deploy` to deploy your serverless stack.
+Run `yarn sls deploy` to deploy your serverless stack and sumologic stack.

+OR

-**Note:** You can also run `yarn sls deploy sumologic` to deploy just the sumologic stack without deploying your serverless stack.
+Run `yarn sls deploy sumologic` to deploy just the sumologic stack without deploying your serverless stack.

 ## Properties
 1. **name:** Required (Must be unique per account if you are deploying multiple stacks)